Gardening 101: Growing Tomatoes

 The other thing I learned about trying to grow tomatoes is that they can’t dry out.
 Ever.

 You must be rather diligent on our watering.
 On hot days this means near daily watering.
 Make sure to water the ground below and keep the water off the leaves and fruit.
 Never have I grown a plant so quick to take on a fungus.
-These plants like hot, dry air but wet feet.MORE NEWS: Dallas Carter Alum Sha'Carri Richardson Notches Win At Olympic Trials
+These plants like hot, dry air but wet feet.MORE NEWS: Child Safety Group: Texas Leads Nation For Most Hot Car Child Deaths

 Good luck and send me pictures this fall of your crop!